ibm-cloud-docs/EventStreams/messagehub124.md

 ## What can I secure?

-Within a service instance, you can secure access to the following resources:
+Within {{site.data.keyword.messagehub}}, you can secure access to the following resources:
 * Cluster (cluster): you can control which applications and users can connect to the service [and access the UI]
 * Topics (topic): you can control the ability of users and applications to create, delete, read, and write to a topic
 * Consumer groups (group): you can control an application's ability to join a consumer group
 * Producer transactions (txnid): you can control the ability to use the transactional producer capability in Kafka

-The levels of access (role) that you can assign to a user to each resource are as follows:
+The levels of access (also known as a role) that you can assign to a user to each resource are as follows:
 * read
 * write
 * manage